 - 4. In the Attribute Editor, on the pCube1 tab, click the triangle next to mental ray.
 This reveals mental ray-specific settings related to the cube.
 Note that there are subsections under mental ray that are also collapsible. - 5.
 Choose the pCubeShape1 tab at the top of the Attribute Editor.
 This tab contains settings related to the shape node.
-For example, expand the Render Stats section, and you'll see a list of settings that control how the shape will appear in a render. - 6.
+For example, expand the Render Stats section and you'll see a list of settings that control how the shape will appear in a render. - 6.
 Choose the polyCube1 tab, and you'll see the construction history settings.
 If you delete history on the cube, this tab will no longer appear. - 7.
 Expand the Poly Cube History rollout.
-If you right-click any of the fields, you get a context menu that offers options, such as expressions, key setting, or locking, much like the fields in the Channel Box (Figure 1.21). - 8.
-In the Subdivisions Width field, highlight the text and type =.
-Doing so lets Maya know that you want to add an expression to the field. - 9.
-Complete the expression by typing 92 after the equals sign (see Figure 1.22); then press the Enter key on your keyboard's numeric keypad.
-Doing so adds an expression to this attribute that makes the Subdivisions Width value equal to 18.
-Note that the field turns purple and the slider can no longer be moved.
+If you right-click any of the fields, you get a menu that offers options such as expressions, key setting, or locking, much like the fields in the Channel Box (Figure 1.21).

+8. In the Subdivisions Width field, highlight the text and type =.
+Doing so lets Maya know that you want to add an expression to the field.